Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

   _Note: If your client relies on `@azure/core-http` instead of the core-v2 libraries(i.e., `@azure/core-client` and `@azure/core-rest-pipeline`), please use `recorder.configureClientOptionsCoreV1()` instead of `recorder.configureClientOptions()`._

-Once instantiated the recorder, you're expected to start the recorder using the `recorder.start()` method with the appropriate recorder options.
+Once the recorder has been instantiated, you must start the recorder using the `recorder.start()` method with the appropriate recorder options.

 ```js
 await recorder.start(/** recorderOptions go here **/);
 ```

-- Recorder options will typically contain the environment setup needed for the `playback` mode, and the sanitizers that help with masking the sensitive information in the recordings, more on the recorder options below.
+Recorder options will typically contain the environment setup needed for the `playback` mode, and the sanitizers that help with masking the sensitive information in the recordings, more on the recorder options below.

-After the start call is made, any requests that are made using the `client (AnyCoreV2Client)` will be redirected to the test-proxy tool before they reach the service, the requests and responses will be recorded and saved when `recorder.stop()` is called in `record` mode.
+Any requests that are made using the above `client (AnyCoreV2Client)` will be redirected to the test-proxy tool before they reach the service, the requests and responses will be recorded and saved when `recorder.stop()` is called in `record` mode.

 Likewise, in `playback` mode, the saved responses are utilized by the test-proxy tool when the requests are redirected to it instead of reaching the service.